mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 **Questioner:** Mm-hmm.

-**Katagiri Roshi:** Um... kind of...
-Pretty close, but not *exactly*.
+**Katagiri Roshi:** Um... kind of... pretty close, but not *exactly*.
 Pretty close.

 I know there are some people who attain enlightenment (that way).
 I don’t know whether we should call it enlightenment or not, you know?
 Maybe there is some appropriate term, but I don’t know exactly, so let me say enlightenment.
 So, I know there are some people who attain actually enlightenment through that.
-The point is that, I [always say], whatever it is, you cannot sit on the chair of something, always.
+The point is that, I [always say], whatever it is, you cannot sit on the chair of something always.
 [Because “always” is everything is changing.]

 #### 56:05

 **Questioner:** Hojo-san, I’m still confused by the question... well, not necessarily marijuana or drugs, but just the thing of... how can you know about something before you’re dealing with it or have experience with it?

 **Katagiri Roshi:** Through a book...

-**Questioner:** Through a book?
-Well...

-**Katagiri Roshi:** Through your common sense...
+Through your common sense...
 You can know many ways.
 Can’t you?

 **Questioner:** Sure.
 But then you can say, many people read about Zen before they come to Zen center or get involved.
 But when they’re reading, it’s not exactly it, when you’re coming and are practicing.